iambaangkok/RootAI/README.md

 - Hold A --- continuously run agent
 - Press N in game-end state --- new game
 - Press Q in game-end state --- quit game

+## Config
+The config file is in `/src/config/config.yml`, change to match your needs.

 ## Technical
 ### Action generation